cylc/cylc-doc/src/user-guide/writing-workflows/suicide-triggers.rst

 .. note::

    * There's no point removing tasks that are not in the ``waiting`` state
-   * Waiting tasks in front of the active window are virtual and don't need to be "removed"
+   * In Cylc 8 all waiting tasks in front of the active window are virtual and don't need to be "removed"
-   * The only non-virtual waiting tasks are those :term:`waiting actively
-     <active waiting task>` on an external trigger; these might need to be
-     removed if they will never run (see below)
+   * The only non-virtual waiting tasks in Cylc 8 are those :term:`actively waiting <active waiting task>` on an external trigger; these might need to be removed if they will never run

 .. _remaining-use-cases: